airbitrary/spinai/Support.md

 - Check your internet connection
 - Try the "Restore Purchases" button if you've already purchased

+#### **Trial/Purchase Status Issues**
+- Check your purchase status in Settings
+- Use "Restore Purchases" if you've purchased on this Apple ID
+- Contact support if trial status appears incorrect

 #### **Spinning Performance**
 - Close other apps running in the background
 - Restart the app if spinning becomes sluggish